techidaily/site-win11/source/_posts/essential-advice-to-supercharge-your-wsl-2-and-docker-use.md

  When you integrate VS Code into the Windows Subsystem for Linux, you can take advantage of its specialized Linux kernel to enhance cross-platform compatibility.
 You can further streamline your workflow by utilizing the integrated terminal within VS Code with WSL 2.

- To[set up VS Code with WSL 2 on Windows](https://www.makeuseof.com/how-to-set-up-vs-code-with-wsl-2-windows-10-11/) , you can configure the**WSL** extension from the VS Code Marketplace and get things going.
+ To [set up VS Code with WSL 2 on Windows](https://www.makeuseof.com/how-to-set-up-vs-code-with-wsl-2-windows-10-11/) , you can configure the**WSL** extension from the VS Code Marketplace and get things going.

 ## 2\.
 Utilize the WSL 2 File System